Collect diagnostic information

-In Maximum size of the log file, set the maximum size of the Profile Management log file in bytes.
+Set the maximum size of the log file in bytes.

 gpupdate /forceon the server or desktop.

-- If requested by Citrix Technical Support, collect a diagnostic trace log (available in Profile Management 3.x or later) using the instructions in Advanced troubleshooting checklist.
+- If requested by Citrix Technical Support, collect a diagnostic trace log using the CDFControl tool.

 - Reproduce the problem and collect the log files, including the .log.bak file.

 - Optionally, or if requested, collect the Resultant Set of Policy (RSoP) report, application event logs, USERENV log, UPMSettings.ini, UPMFRSettings.ini, and PmCompatibility.ini.
-The .ini files are located in the root folder of each Citrix user profile in the user store.
+The .ini files reside in the root folder of each Citrix user profile in the user store.

-- When selecting which modules to trace, choose one or all the following Profile Management modules:
+- Choose one or all the following Profile Management modules to trace:

 - UPM_Service.
 Records each time the Profile Management Service was invoked (for example, at logon, at logoff, or when mid-session synchronization operations or periodic maintenance takes place).

 - UPM_DLL_Perfmon.
 Allows you to trace Windows Performance Monitor counters associated with and errors generated by Profile Management.